 Interlocked guards: Shut down the machine when the guard is not securely in place or is disengaged.
 The main advantage of this type of guard is that it allows safe access to the machine

 Adjustable guards: Provide a barrier against a variety of different hazards associated with different production operations.
 They have the advantage of flexibility.
-However, they are not dependable barrier as other guards, and they require frequent maintenance and careful adjustment.
+However, they are not as dependable barriers as other guards, and they require frequent maintenance and careful adjustment.

-Self adjusting guard: The openings of these barriers are determined by the movement of the stock.
-As the operator moves the stock into the danger area, the guard is pushed away, providing an opening which is only large enough to admit the stock.
+Self-adjusting guard: The openings of these barriers are determined by the movement of the stock.
+As the operator moves the stock into the danger area, the guard is pushed away, providing an opening that is only large enough to admit the stock.
 After the stock is removed, the guard returns to the rest position.
 This guard protects the operator by placing a barrier between the danger area and the operator.

-Inasmuch as safeguarding helps manage hazards associated with the use of machinery and equipment, the need for safe work procedure must not be left out.
-The safe work procedures covers:
+Since safeguarding helps manage hazards associated with the use of machinery and equipment, the need for safe work procedures must not be left out.
+The safe work procedures cover:

 - Equipment inspection and maintenance